selewirre/language_evolution_toolkit/project_outline.md

 I would like to start off by figuring out an efficient format to represent various linguistic entities.

+1. Phone
-1. Phoneme
+2. Phoneme
+3. PhonemeCatalog
-2. Conditions
+4. Conditions
-3. Phonotactics
+5. Phonotactics
-4. Phonology
+6. Phonology
-5. Inflections
+7. Inflections
-6. Words
+8. Words
-7. Word families
+9. Word families
-8. Lexicon
+10. Lexicon
-9. Grammar
+11. Grammar
-10. Syntax
+12. Syntax
-11. Language
+13. Language
-12. Phonetic change
+14. Phonetic change
-13. Language History
+15. Language History

-In the following, I will talk about each entity and how I envision its structure.
+In the following, I will talk about each entity and how I envision/implement its structure.
 Each entity type mentioned has its own unique base ID number and a "version" number.
 Then, throughout the course of linguistic history, the base ID number stays the same, but the version number changes.
 This will help in easily tracking down the history of each entity.

+### Phone
+A *Phone* is an object that holds:

+1. The IPA symbols representing the speech sounds (e.g. [pʰ] as pʰ).
+2. The descriptors of the sound (e.g. bilabial consonant plosive voiceless aspirated).

 ### Phoneme
-*Phonemes* are the entities of distinct sound units.
-Each phoneme will hold the following information:

-1. *IPA* symbol.
-2. *Romanization*.
-3. A unique number for transliteration purposes (may not be needed?).
-4. Optional user defined *Glyph* for custom scripts.
+A *Phoneme* is an object that carries the information of a single phonemic transcription:

+1. The phonemic transcription (e.g. /p/ as p).
+2. Multiple *Phones* which are the allophones of the phoneme (e.g. pʰ and p).
+3. The common descriptors of all the sounds comprising the phoneme (e.g. bilabial consonant plosive voiceless).
+4. Rules for where to use different phonemes (for implementation I might use/get inspired by this: https://github.com/Schyrsivochter/PythonSCA).

 ### Conditions
 *Condition* is a set of rules of phonetic alteration in a given phonetic environment.